 - Nausea: when it happens, taking the medication right before you go to bed or taking it with your LARGEST meal of the day will decrease nauseous feelings.

-- Irregular Bleeding: Dr. Yen recommends starting the birth control pill, patch, or ring on the last days of your period.
+- Irregular Bleeding: To ameliorate this side effect, Dr. Yen recommends starting the birth control pill, patch, or ring on the last days of your period.
 It is a time when the uterus is cleaned out.
 As you will be building on the clean slate, you should have less breakthrough bleeding a.k.a. spotting.
 If it’s just a little spotting, taking 600 mg of ibuprofen up to 3 times a day WITH FOOD for up to 5 days might be enough to stop it.
 If it’s more than spotting, you should talk to your provider.